 Places:Start at Lon 0.294335, Lat 42.7078, end at Start Logged as completed by 1

 Your time to complete will depend on your speed plus break time and your mode of transport.
-For walkers: Naismith's rule, a rough and often inaccurate estimate, suggests a time of 6h 27m + time stopped for breaks
+For walkers: Naismith's rule, an approximate though often inaccurate estimate, suggests a time of 6h 27m + time stopped for breaks